Disney Plus guide UK: how much is it and what’s included in the price?

 You can find out more in our guide to the best movies on Disney Plus.

-There’s certainly a lot going for subscription service, with the Disney Plus cost (£7.99) being cheaper than Netflix’s standard package (£8.99).
-And while Netflix’s standard package only allows for viewing on two devices at once, Disney+ allows for four screens to simultaneously view titles from one account.
+There’s certainly a lot going for subscription service, with the Disney Plus cost (£7.99) being cheaper than Netflix’s standard package (£10.99).
+And while Netflix’s standard package only allows for viewing on two devices at once, Disney Plus allows for four screens to simultaneously view titles from one account.

-At the launch of the service, a weak spot for Disney+ was that its content was almost exclusively child and teen-friendly, leading to a shortage of mature titles for adults to dive into.
-However, that’s totally changed with the roll-out of Star on 23rd February 2021 – oh, and just in case you’re a parent nervous about your little ones watching something they should, here’s our explainer on the Disney+ Star parental controls.
+At the launch of the service, a weak spot for Disney Plus was that its content was almost exclusively child and teen-friendly, leading to a shortage of mature titles for adults to dive into.
+However, that totally changed with the inclusion of Star in 2021 - oh, and just in case you're a parent nervous about your little ones watching something they should, here's our explainer on the Disney Plus Star parental controls.

 Read more in our ‘Is Disney Plus worth it?’ analysis

-How many people can watch Disney+ at once?
+How many people can watch Disney Plus at once?

-One Disney+ account can host seven profiles and can stream different shows from four separate screens.
+One Disney Plus account can host seven profiles and can stream different shows from four separate screens.

 Read more about how many screens can stream Disney Plus titles simultaneously – and a comparison with Netflix

-Can I download Disney+ films and TV shows?
+Can I download Disney Plus films and TV shows?

-Yes, you can download titles and watch them later on the Disney+ app.
+Yes, you can download titles and watch them later on the Disney Plus app.
 Downloads will last 30 days